MLO-lab/better_uncertainty_calibration/README.md

 Also available on [OpenReview](https://openreview.net/forum?id=PikKk2lF6P).

-To reproduce the results, do the following.
+In the following, we split up the description of the figures in three categories: ECE simulation, real-world classification (CIFAR-10/100, ImageNet), variance regression (extended Friedman 1, Residiential Housing).

+## ECE estimation of simulated models (Figure 2)

+Open and run the jupyter notebook `ECE bias ground truth simulation.ipynb`.
+The plot is directly displayed in the last cell.
+The simulation is light-weight and can be finished quickly on a typical laptop.
+Indeed, we ran the simulation on an M1 MacBook Pro 2021 in minutes.

-## Classification (Figure 1, 2, 3, 5, 6, and 7)
+## Classification (Figure 1, 3, 5, 6, and 7)

 This section is exclusively about the classification calibration experiments.